DavideTimperi/GymBros/README.md

 - Chrome v113.0.5672.127

 ## Structure
 The website is divided in folders.
-Each folder contains a different programming languages (HTML, js, PHP).
+Each folder contain a different programming languages (HTML, js, PHP).
 Plus, we used a "hidden" folder called .utils that has two subfolders, images (with another subfolder for the images of the products) and css (for all the css files).
 Every page is connected, eventually, to a related css file and/or a Javascript file.
 The interactions with the database are done with PHP.

 #### HTML
 - home.html: homepage that has schedule, about us section, pricing of different subscribe options and a map too see where we are located.